How to Grow and Care for Nerve Plants (Fittonia) Indoors

 Several varieties of Fittonia are available.
 Fittonia argyronuera has white veins and is more distinctive.

-This Dwarf Snakeskin Plant is just as attractive as its large-leaved parent but it will flourish in dry air away from direct sunlight with ocassional misting of leaves.
+The dwarf variety Fittonia argyronuera nana, Dwarf Snakeskin Plant is less demanding and is easy to grow under room conditions.
+It is just as attractive as its large-leaved parent but it will flourish in dry air away from direct sunlight with ocassional misting of leaves.

 The large-leaved Fittonia vershaffeltii has pink veins, hence the common name Painted Net Leaf and many other varieties.